Intelligently Designed. Location and Portfolio Level Intelligence.

-For 25 years, Risk Frontiers has been leading the development of natural catastrophe models for the Asia-Pacific region.
-The latest release of FireAUS, covering bushfire and now grassfire risk across Australia, represents another leap in the quantification of risk at the location and portfolio level.
-Building on our recognised machine learning capability, peer reviewed research and on the ground post-event surveys, FireAUS 3.0 has national coverage at the individual address level.
+For 30 years, Risk Frontiers has led the development of natural catastrophe models for the Asia-Pacific region.
+The FireAUS loss model, covering bushfire and grassfire impacts across Australia, provides a comprehensive tool for the quantification of risk at the location and portfolio level.
+Building on our recognised machine learning capability, peer-reviewed research and on-the-ground post-event surveys, FireAUS has national coverage at each individual Australian address. “

 FireAUS Model Overview